 Enjoy the Outdoors

-Blue Clay Bike Park offers something rarely seen on the coast: elevation changes.
-You’ll find a ton along the intermediate run, where excitement builds the faster you pedal.
-Plus, the hard-packed beginner run and its almost 8 miles of trails are the most extensive you’ll find locally.
-Follow the former Historic Beach Car Line’s tracks along the 11-mile River to the Sea Bikeway, which starts at the Riverwalk and winds along quiet and busy roads.
-Cycle, run or walk your dog along any of the 15-mile Gary Shell Cross City Trail.
-It’s mostly away from traffic and links popular destinations citywide, from sweeping Intracoastal Waterway views at Heide Trask Drawbridge to UNC Wilmington to James E.L.
+Blue Clay Bike Park, recently updated and graded for biking enthusiasts, offers something rarely seen on the coast: elevation changes.
+Plus, the hard-packed beginner run and its almost 8 miles of trails are the most extensive youâll find locally.
+Follow the former Historic Beach Car Lineâs tracks along the 11-mile River to the Sea Bikeway, which starts at the Riverwalk and winds along quiet and busy roads.
+Cycle, run or walk your dog along any section of the 15-mile Gary Shell Cross City Trail.
+Itâs mostly traffic-free and links popular destinations citywide, from sweeping Intracoastal Waterway views at Heide Trask Drawbridge to UNC Wilmington to James E.L.
 Wade Park.
-And trails under picturesque Spanish moss-laden live oaks welcome you at the 250-acre Greenfield Lake Park and Gardens, where you can also fish or picnic.
+And trails under picturesque Spanish moss-laden live oaks greet you at the 250-acre Greenfield Lake Park and Gardens, where you can also fish, play pickleball and tennis, or have a picnic.

 Choose From Three Island Beaches